numpy/numpy/doc/source/f2py/buildtools/index.rst

 .. note::
    **As of November 2021**

-   The default build system for ``F2PY`` has traditionally been the through the enhanced ``numpy.distutils`` module.
+   The default build system for ``F2PY`` has traditionally been through the enhanced ``numpy.distutils`` module.
 This module is based on ``distutils`` which will be removed in ``Python 3.12.0`` in **October 2023**; ``setuptools`` does not have support for Fortran or ``F2PY`` and it is unclear if it will be supported